jclark-14/suits2020/README.md

 ### Prerequisites
 To work on this project, ensure the following tools are installed on your system:
 - Node.js v16+
-- PNPM
+- PNPM: A faster, disk-efficient package manage
-- EmailJS account
+- EmailJS Account: For configuring the contact form email integration

 ### Installation